sunyatin/ASCEND/README.md

 The example provided is a simulation with 3 chromosomes of a founder event occurring 50 generations ago with intensity 10% (20% of the genotypes were also replaced with missing genotypes) so your estimates of Tf and If in the output plot should overlap with these numbers.

-# Typical parameter file for an aDNA analysis
+# :skull: Typical parameter file for an aDNA analysis

 If you want to analyze ancient DNA, we advise not subtracting background LD (by masking `outpop:` with a "#" symbol) and pseudohaploidizing the genotypes (`dopseudohaploid: YES`).
 A typical parameter file would therefore look like: